 Paul Lewis, FAIA received a Bachelor of Arts from Wesleyan University and a Master of Architecture from Princeton University School of Architecture.
 He is a fellow of the American Academy in Rome as the winner of the 1998-1999 Mercedes T. Bass Rome Prize in Architecture.
 He is Associate Professor and Associate Dean at Princeton University School of Architecture.
 He has taught at Ohio State University as the Richard Trott Visiting Professor, Columbia and Barnard Colleges, The Cooper Union Chanin School of Architecture, and Parsons School of Design.
 Paul is a member of the Board of Directors of the Architectural League of New York.

 Marc Tsurumaki, AIA received a Bachelor of Science in Architecture from the University of Virginia and a Master of Architecture from Princeton University.
-He is currently an Adjunct Professor of Architecture at Columbia University’s Graduate School of Architecture, Planning, and Preservation, and is a faculty member at Cornell University.
-He has taught at a number of institutions including M.I.T., Parsons School of Design, Barnard and Columbia Colleges, Syracuse University, Kent State University and Yale University as the 2006 Louis I. Kahn Visiting Professor.
+He is currently an Adjunct Associate Professor of Architecture at Columbia University’s Graduate School of Architecture, Planning, and Preservation, and a visiting critic at Cornell AAP NYC.
+He has taught at a number of institutions including M.I.T., Parsons School of Design, Barnard and Columbia Colleges, Syracuse University, Kent State University and Yale University.
 He has served as a Trustee of the Van Alen Insitute, a panelist for the New York State Council of the Arts for Architecture and Design and is a General Services Administration National Peer.